MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy-jupyter-nb-config.md

 ## On Windows

-1. Download our Python samples, which include two notebooks, from Github: [https://github.com/Microsoft/ML-Server-Python-Samples](https://github.com/Microsoft/ML-Server-Python-Samples)

-2. In Downloads, right-click **Extract all** to unzip the samples.
+1. To download just the .ipynb files from the Github repo [https://github.com/Microsoft/ML-Server-Python-Samples](https://github.com/Microsoft/ML-Server-Python-Samples):

+  + Go to the source page  [ML-Server-Python-Samples/microsoftml/quickstarts/binary-classification/Binary+Classification+Quickstart.ipynb](https://github.com/Microsoft/ML-Server-Python-Samples/blob/master/microsoftml/quickstarts/binary-classification/Binary%2BClassification%2BQuickstart.ipynb)
+  + In the Github page for this sample, click **Raw** to view the Python script for this notebook.
+  + Use the browser save-as command to save a local copy of the file.
+Use a **.ipynb** file extension.

+  > [!Note]
+  > Some browsers append a .txt file extension automatically.
+Remove the extra .txt extension if you see it in the file name.

+2. To upload the .ipynb to your local server:

-3. At an elevated command prompt, navigate to the Jupyter-notebook executable: `C:\Program Files\Microsoft\ML Server\PYTHON_SERVER\Scripts`
+  + At an elevated command prompt, navigate to the Jupyter-notebook executable on your computer: `C:\Program Files\Microsoft\ML Server\PYTHON_SERVER\Scripts`

-3. Start the Jupyter Notebook App by typing this at the command line: `jupyter-notebook`
+  + Start the Jupyter Notebook App by typing this at the command line: `jupyter-notebook`

-4. The Notebook Dashboard opens in your default browser at http://localhost:8888/tree.
+  + The Notebook Dashboard opens in your default browser at `http://localhost:8888/tree`.

-5. Click **Upload**.

-6. There are several .ipnyb files.
-As an example, navigate to and then open `\Downloads\ML-Server-Python-Samples-master\microsoftml\quickstarts\binary-classification\Binary+Classification+Quickstart.ipynb`
+  + Click **Upload** on the top right corner.
+  + Navigate to the folder where you saved the .ipynb file.
+By default, it's in the Downloads folder: `\Downloads\ML-Server-Python-Samples-master\microsoftml\quickstarts\binary-classification\Binary+Classification+Quickstart.ipynb`

-7. Click the upload file action to add the notebook to your server.
+   + Select the file and click **Open** to add the notebook to your server.

-8. After the notebook loads, click **Run** to step through the content.
+3. Click the notebook to load it, then click **Run** to step through the content.
 For this particular notebook, no additional configuration is required.
 For the azureml notebooks, read the readme for configuration requirements.

 ## Configure for multi-user access